 • 70% of unhappy customers will forgive you IF you resolve the complaint quickly.

-A social media crisis and a PR crisis are related but not exactly the same.
+What defines a social media crisis from a general PR crisis?
+They’re related but not exactly the same.

-Essentially, a social media crisis is one that begins on social media and can potentially be contained there.
+A social media crisis is one that begins on social media, and it can potentially be contained there.

-A public relations (PR) crisis is usually bigger and may involve newspapers, television, radio and social media.
+A public relations (PR) crisis is usually bigger and may involve multiple channels, including newspapers, television, radio and social media.
 There is an overlap though and both have the potential to damage your brand’s reputation and hinder future business.

 Back in 2019, a star player from Duke university named Zion Williamson, suffered a knee injury when a malfunctioning Nike shoe fell apart.
 This was a huge social media crisis for Nike because Zion was well-respected, this was a highly publicized event, and … sports shoes shouldn’t do that!